 -

-Take a proper diet: Avoid heavy and high-fat meals before taking the medicine, as it delays absorption.
+Take a proper diet: Avoid heavy, high-fat meals before taking the medicine, as they delay absorption, prolonging the time it takes to show its effects.

 -